R.E.M.

 R.E.M. got together in the spring of ’80.
-Peter Buck (guitar), Mike Mills (bass), Bill Berry (drums) and Michael Stipe (vocals) were students at the University of Georgia but weren’t real interested in their education.
+Peter Buck (guitar), Mike Mills (bass), Bill Berry (drums) and Michael Stipe (vocals) were students at the University of Georgia but weren’t that interested in their education.

-Their first gig was in a rundown church that had been converted into apartments.
+The band’s first gig was in a rundown church that had been converted into apartments.
 Shortly thereafter, they were playing clubs, halls and parties.

 R.E.M. then left I.R.S. and signed with Warner Records, for a tidy sum.
-That led to the “Green” containing the quirky “Stand,” “Pop Song ’89” and the much harder and denser “Orange Crush.”
+That led to the “Green” album containing the quirky “Stand,” “Pop Song ’89” and the much harder and denser “Orange Crush.”

 But road life proved extreme with every member suffering a major health problem.
 So the band suspended further touring until ’95.